 The Chronicle of Higher Education solicited scholars from across the academy to nominate their most influential academic book published over the past twenty years.
 Two Faculty Associates received nominations: Robert D. Putnam, former WCFIA director and Peter and Isabel Malkin Professor of Public Policy, Emeritus, at Harvard University, was nominated for his book Bowling Alone: The Collapse and Revival of American Community.
-David Armitage, Lloyd C. Blankfein Professor of History at Harvard University, was nominated for the book he cowrote with Jo Guldi, The History...Read more about Books by Robert D. Putnam and David Armitage Nominated Most Influential of Past Twenty Years
+David Armitage, Lloyd C. Blankfein Professor of History at Harvard University, was nominated for the book he cowrote with Jo Guldi, The History Manifesto.
+Read more about the influential books nominated at the Chronicle of Higher Education.

 Congratulations to Faculty Associate Gita Gopinath, John Zwaanstra Professor of International Studies and of Economics at Harvard University, who was appointed chief economist at the International Monetary Fund (IMF).
 Gopinath is the first woman to hold the position, and will take a two-year leave from Harvard in January 2019 to serve her appointment.
 At the IMF, “Gopinath will lead a team of more than 1,000 researchers while also serving as the most influential policy adviser to the managing director.”